ClDaly2904/beauty-broker/docs/TESTING.md

 Appearance, functionality and responsiveness were consistent for users on various different screen sizes and browsers.

 ### Links and Filepaths
 I manually tested all the of the links throughout the website, both those on the navigation bar and those on the pages themselves.
 All links worked on the deployed site when tested and redirected the user to the requested page.
-I also checked the same-page links on the admin panel.
-When deployed to the live site, I also checked that there were no broken image links.
-As all the images were hosted in Cloudinary, this helped eliminated broken links due to incorrect filepaths, and all urls were correct and rendering the right image.

-### Form Validation
-During testing it became apparent that both the availability booking and contact forms were lacking in validation.
-Although the input type in the forms.py file put some input restrictions in place, (for example users are unable to type anything other than numbers into the contact number box for the contact form) some of the fields were allowing invalid inputs such as fields just containing blank spaces.
-A large proportion of iteration 3 was spent considering which forms needed what evaluation and implementing this.
-Some of the hardest validations to test and implement were for the booking start and booking end times.
-I implemented validation that meant that users could not enter a date in the past, functions to restrict users to booking slots no more than two hours long.
-I found working with datetime objects to do this particularly challenging as I had to make sure that I wasn't comparing offset and naive datetime objects.
-If an input does not meet the validation requirements, or a required field is empty, the form will flag this up to the user and explain the
+Upon original deployment, some of the filepaths for the images were not working.
+As these were just for decorational purposes, I set these using CSS instead.

 <br>